ryusuf11/disney-clone/README.md

   Facilitates collaboration on large projects with clear type contracts.
 - **Improved Code Quality:**
   Reduces runtime errors by enforcing type safety and consistency across the code.

+### pnpm

+**Main Features:**
+- **Efficient Disk Space Usage:**
+  Uses a content-addressable storage mechanism to store packages globally and creates symlinks in your projects, reducing duplication and saving disk space.
+- **Fast Installations:**
+  Leverages a global cache and optimized dependency resolution to significantly speed up package installations.
+- **Strict Dependency Isolation:**
+  Enforces exact version matching and prevents phantom dependency issues by isolating each package, ensuring a predictable dependency tree.
+- **Consistency and Determinism:**
+  With a dedicated lockfile and deterministic symlink structure, pnpm guarantees that every developer and CI/CD pipeline uses the same dependency versions.
+- **Monorepo-Friendly:**
+  Provides powerful workspace features that simplify managing shared dependencies across multiple projects within a monorepo.
+- **Enhanced Security:**
+  Minimizes risks by reducing unintended dependency hoisting and enforcing strict module resolution.

 ---